vintageplayer/Scrape_Scientific_Journal_Data/IEEE/README.md

 #IEEE Journal Scrape API

-The script is present in src folder and is called scrape.py.
+The latest script is present in src folder, called scrape_v2.py.

 ##REQUIREMENTS
 The script uses python 3 as the interpreter.